 ...one guest at a timeCan something you used only once help someone less fortunate?
 Unfortunately, the simple pleasures of a warm shower and comfortable bed are not available to everyone in our country.
 Our "Helping the Homeless" program began in 2007 when our housekeeping attendants began collecting partially used room amenities instead of throwing them in the trash.
-Once a month, we take these amenities to the Tacoma Rescue Mission in Tacoma, Washington where over 8,000 people can enjoy a warm shower with soap, shampoo, and lotion collected from our guest rooms.
+We take these amenities to The Rescue Mission in Tacoma, Washington where over 8,000 people can enjoy a warm shower with soap, shampoo, and lotion collected from our guest rooms.

 One small gift does make a tremendous difference in the lives of others!

 Please join us in making a difference.
-Leave behind your used amenities so our attendants can add them to our collection.
-We deliver these amenities every month to Tacoma Rescue Mission where thousands of those less fortunate enjoy a warm shower.
+Leave behind your used amenities for our housekeeping staff to collect.
+We deliver these amenities to The Rescue Mission in Tacoma where thousands of those less fortunate enjoy a warm shower.
 If you would like more information regarding our program, please email our Environmental Coordinator.

 Thank you for staying with us!

-Special Report -- We replaced 167 mattresses in the Paradise Inn guest rooms and donated all of these mattresses to the Northwest Furniture Bank, a faith-based organization dedicated to helping people who have suffered tragedy.
+Special Report -- In 2008, we replaced 167 mattresses in the Paradise Inn guest rooms and donated all of these mattresses to the Northwest Furniture Bank, a faith-based organization dedicated to helping people who have suffered tragedy.

 For more information contact: Department of Community Services: 253-798-6931

-- There were 2,068 homeless men, women and children in Pierce County, an increase of 14% compared to the 2010 survey.
-There was a 10% increase in the number of households with children compared to 2010.
+- There were 1,997 homeless men, women and children in Pierce County, a decrease of 3.4% compared to the 2011 survey.
+There was a 2% increase in the number of households with children compared to 2011.